 - Build awareness about Jewish efforts; and

-- Strengthen Jewish communities
+- Strengthen Jewish communities.

-We will work towards this vision by connecting Jews to the community, the community to Jews, and Jews to Jews.
+We work towards this vision by connecting Jews to the community, the community to Jews, and Jews to Jews.
 This work is carried out on four levels of engagement: through the individual, through Jewish organizations, through the community, and through becoming a model for national/international expansion.

-Who is Jewfolk Media, Inc.?
+Who is Jewfolk, Inc.?

-Libby Goldstein Parker is the Executive Director of Jewfolk Media, Inc. Libby grew up in warmer climes (think southern California and Las Vegas) but has made Minneapolis her home since 2007 where she happily takes full advantage of the fantastic schools, the quality of life and, of course, the weather.
+Libby Goldstein Parker (she/her) is the Executive Director of Jewfolk, Inc. Libby grew up in warmer climes (think southern California and Las Vegas) but has made Minneapolis her home since 2007 where she happily takes full advantage of the fantastic schools, the quality of life and, of course, the weather.
 With three kids, there isn’t much free time, but Libby’s husband keeps insisting they are going to get out into nature and be very active.
 Libby comes from a career in non-profit, foundation, and Jewish communal work and could not be more excited to meet you at a local community event, get a coffee with you, or hear from you via email at [email protected].

-TC Jewfolk would not exist without YOU, our donors – individuals, private foundations, businesses, and Jewish Federations.
+Jewfolk, Inc. would not exist without YOU, our donors – individuals, private foundations, businesses, and Jewish Federations.
 We thank you all by name, here.

 Our Board of Directors

 Jewfolk Media, Inc. is a nonprofit organization.
 Its EIN is 27-4463056 and here’s our IRS 501(c)(3) Tax Exempt Status letter.
 Copies of our tax filings may be requested at any time by contacting us.